luisbarrancos/generative-o-matic/README.md

 ## What is it then?

 Some generative art sketches and simulations involving computer vision, optical flow, particles, vector fields, voice recognition via [Google's TeachableAI](https://teachablemachine.withgoogle.com/) and [ML5js](https://ml5js.org/), feature tracking and sentiment analysis via [CLMTrackr](https://github.com/auduno/clmtrackr).
-For now [P5js](https://p5js.org/), only, but [Processing](https://processing.org/) and [OpenFrameWorks](https://openframeworks.cc/download/) sketches will follow shortly.
+For now [Processing](https://processing.org/) and [P5js](https://p5js.org/), only, but and [OpenFrameWorks](https://openframeworks.cc/download/) sketches will follow shortly.

 ## How can i use them?

+For the Processing sketches you need [Processing 4.2](https://processing.org/), perhaps later versions work as well.
+A bash script is installed in each sketch's directory, acting as a processing-java command line tool launcher.
-You can try [VSCode](https://code.visualstudio.com/) with the [P5.vscode](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode) extension, which pulls a live server, or you can try opening the HTML files in your browser.
+For P5js you can try [VSCode](https://code.visualstudio.com/) with the [P5.vscode](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode) extension, which pulls a live server, or you can try opening the HTML files in your browser.
 Note that some sketches require audio and/or webcam access, so make sure you are granting permissions for the sketches.
 There's nothing suspicious about such access, but the sketches are small so even a beginner should be able to read them and feel reassured nothing abnormal is taking place.

 ## The exception(s)